 The Shelleys and their circle have inspired hundreds of books, plays and films over the last two centuries, and there have been many accounts of that famous summer they spent together in 1816, when Frankenstein was conceived.
 But all the same there remain many inexplicable gaps and strange silences, where the biographers can offer us only speculation.
-My third novel, A Treacherous Likeness, is an attempt to weave a new story between those gaps, and create a narrative to connect and explain those silences.
+My third novel, The Frankenstein Monster, is an attempt to weave a new story between those gaps, and create a narrative to connect and explain those silences.

 Turning fact into fiction is a labour of love for any novelist, but one that comes with its own challenges, whether technical, literary, or indeed, moral.
 This is the second of two posts in which I discuss this question in relation to two particular episodes in 1816 – the death in October of Mary Godwin’s half-sister, Fanny Imlay, and less than three months later, the discovery of the body of Harriet Shelley, the wife he had abandoned for Mary Godwin more than two years earlier.